 If you’re looking to get your hands on some video content as part of your marketing strategy, why not create it yourself?
 And that’s just what many businesses are doing.
 Video content is fast becoming one of the most effective ways for businesses to communicate their message and stand out from the competition.
 It’s a lot more accessible than you might think.
 There are numerous affordable and reliable options for creating high-quality video content, no matter what kind of business you have or how much money you have to spend.
 Here we take a look at several different ways that businesses can use video in their marketing strategy.

-The History of Video
+ToggleThe Evolution of Video

-Early Days of Audiovisual Media
+The Dawn of Audiovisual Media

-The 90s: The Rise of Digital Video Recording
+The 1990s: Digital Video Recording Emerges

 Basics of Video Production